CarolineDelva/-JavaScriptandDOMManipulation-Project/README.md

 - An HTML web page

-- Code that appends a table to the web page and then adds new rows of data for each UFO sighting using the dataset in the form of an array of JavaScript objects
+- Code that appends a table to the web page and adds new rows of data for each UFO sighting using the dataset in the form of an array of JavaScript objects

-- Columns for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.
+- Columns : `date/time`, `city`, `state`, `country`, `shape`, and `comment` .

 - A date form in the HTML document